Laura-Liu-ZJ/Laura-Liu-ZJ.github.io/_posts/2020-7-23-Reflection-Post.md

 title: Reflection
 ---

-## What (if anything) has changed about what you think a data scientist is and what they do
+## What (if anything) has changed about what you think a data scientist is and what they do?
 The machine learning part changed my points of data scientists.
 When data scientists face a problem, they figure out whether it belongs to supervised learning or unsupervised learning.
 Besides, they would consider the computing time as well.

 ## What your current thoughts are in terms of using R for data science - do you think you'll continue to use R going forward?
 Why or why not?